sumankumarsubudhi/Vision-API/README.md

 ## Initial Set-Up

-[This page](https://cloud.google.com/vision/docs/reference/libraries#client-libraries-install-python)will guide you through the set-up process.
+[This page](https://cloud.google.com/vision/docs/reference/libraries#client-libraries-install-python) will guide you through the set-up process.
 Using the pip Python package installer, you can install the Vision client library with:

 _pip install --upgrade google-cloud-vision_